-Final regulations were released on January 7, 2021.
+Final regulations were released on January 7, 2021 and are effective January 13, 2021.
 T.D.
-9945.
-The final regulations adopted the suggestion by ACTEC and confirmed that gifts to non-grantor trusts would not invoke the acceleration provisions.
+9945 (Jan.
+13, 2021).
+The final regulations (i) confirm that gifts to non-grantor trusts would not invoke the acceleration provisions, (ii) adopt the suggestion that only transfers to related persons that would be a sale or exchange would trigger acceleration of gain, and (iii) eliminate certain definitions that had been used for the family office exclusion and stated that it continues to study.
 The preamble to the final regulations summarizes the comments and the approach adopted in the regulations by taking the position that the §1061(d) acceleration only applies to transfers that would be a sale or exchange.